Can you control chronic pain with your mind?

 • Arm/leg/musculoskeletal pain

 Over-the-counter pain medications and heat or cold treatments can provide relief for occasional pain.
-But when your headache, backache or muscular pain continues or recurs over many months, you have chronic pain, and it can seriously disrupt your quality of life.
+But when your headache, backache, or muscular pain continues or recurs for at least three months, you have what’s known as chronic pain, and it can seriously disrupt your life.

 How do mind-body interventions work?